drevops/drupal-organised/06-hooks.md

 Comments with description of hook functionality **SHOULD** NOT go into the hook comment.
 Instead, it **SHOULD** start just before a part of the code within hook implementation.

-This is due to the fact that hooks are not generic functions, which are supposed to handle specific logic, but more of a wrappers or 'gatherers' of another functions and business logic, each piece of which should be extensively commented separately.
+This is due to the fact that hooks are not generic functions, which are supposed to handle specific logic, but more of a wrappers or "gatherers" of another functions and business logic, each piece of which should be extensively commented separately.

 **Incorrect**
 ```php